We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Comparing TV and Internet bundles between Fios and Xfinity is very difficult because there are so many options, and they are always changing.
-Xfinity offers a broader range of bundles, but Fios simplifies your choices with three TV options, all paired with the faster internet speed (1000 Mbps).
+Xfinity offers a broader range of bundles, but Fios simplifies your choices with fewer total options.

 One major takeaway from this section is that, whether you go with Fios or Xfinity, you get the best value by bundling TV and Internet.

-Fios and Xfinity are on to the cord-cutting trend and have adjusted their pricing models so that the cost of a bundle is marginally higher than internet alone.
+Although you can still save money by cutting the cord and only buying internet, Fios and Xfinity are on to the trend and have adjusted their pricing models so that the cost of a bundle is marginally higher than internet alone.

 Other Fees: Both Providers Charge Other Fees That Add Up to Around $20/Month